Robert Addo Sowah

-Robert Addo Sowah (born 5 December 1993) is a Ghanaian professional footballer who plays as a defender for Ghanaian Premier league side Accra Hearts of Oak.
+Robert Addo Sowah (born 5 December 1993) is a Ghanaian professional footballer who last played as a defender for Ghanaian Premier league side Accra Hearts of Oak.

+Sowah came through the Uncle 'T' United youth academy.
+He began playing senior football with Uncle 'T' United until 2016.
+In 2017, Addo joined Accra Hearts of Oak.
+At Hearts of Oak, he played over 100 matches in all competitions and won five trophies.
+In his six year stint with the club, he won one Ghana Premier League title, two Ghana FA Cups and one President's Cup.
+In 2020–21, he played a crucial role as Hearts secured a domestic double.

 Career

 Uncle T

 Born in Dodowa, a suburb of Accra, Sowah played for Ghana Division One League side Uncle 'T' United, a club based in Prampram for three seasons.
 His potential and leadership qualities led to him being appointed and serving as the captain for the side before he secured a move to Hearts of Oak.
 Whilst at Uncle T, he was scouted and approached by four Premier League clubs Kumasi Asante Kotoko, Accra Hearts of Oak, Great Olympics and Elmina Sharks who revealed their intentions of signing him.
 However his childhood dream of featuring for Accra-based side Hearts of Oak drove him to sign for team.